 3. Use Chicken-Flavored Bouillon

 For making soup and stews in particular, throw in a vegan, chicken-flavored bouillon cube or base to give an overall chicken flavor.
-There are several chicken-flavored stocks and bouillon cubes available at the grocery store that are not actually made with any chicken.
+There are several chicken-flavored stocks and bouillon cubes available at the grocery store that are not made with any chicken.
 Use chicken-flavored bouillon in this Gluten-Free Vegan Chicken and these Potato Chip-Encrusted “Chicken” Salad Sandwiches.

 4. Choose Cashews and Nut Milk for Creaminess

 Many chicken dishes have a nice creaminess to them that is like comfort on a plate.
 Luckily, in plant-based cooking, we have a few options for adding a rich, creamy texture and taste to vegan dishes that help to mimic chicken dishes.
-In this Chicken-Less Pot Pie Soup, use Earth Balance Natural Buttery Spread, soy creamer, and soy milk to get a similar creamy consistency and taste as a creamy chicken dish.
+In this Chicken-Less Pot Pie Soup, use Earth Balance Natural Buttery Spread, soy creamer, and soy milk to get a similar creamy consistency and taste like a creamy chicken dish.

 5. Sprinkle Nutritional Yeast and Spices